Biden announces international COVID-19 vaccine sharing plan

 Of the first tranche of 25 million doses, the White House says about 19 million will go to COVAX, with approximately 6 million for South and Central America, 7 million for Asia, and 5 million for Africa.
 The doses mark a substantial — and immediate — boost to the lagging COVAX effort, which to date has shared just 76 million doses with needy countries.

+The growing U.S. stockpile of COVID-19 vaccines is seen by many overseas and at home not only as a testament to America's achievement but also its global privilege.

+Tom Hart the, acting CEO of The ONE Campaign, called the Thursday announcement a “welcome step" but said the Biden administration needs to commit to sharing more doses.
+“The world is looking to the U.S. for global leadership and more ambition is needed.”

-Biden has committed to providing other nations with all 60 million domestically produced doses of the AstraZeneca vaccine.
-That vaccine has yet to be authorized for use in the U.S. but is widely approved around the world.
-The U.S.-produced doses will be available to ship as soon as they clear a safety review by the Food and Drug Administration.
+Biden has committed to providing other nations with all 60 million domestically produced doses of the AstraZeneca vaccine., which has yet to be authorized for use in the U.S. but is widely approved around the world.
+The U.S.-produced doses have been held up for export by an ongoing safety review by the Food and Drug Administration, said Zients.

-The president also has promised to share 20 million doses from existing production of Pfizer, Moderna and Johnson & Johnson vaccine stocks.
-Even more doses are expected to be made available to share in the months ahead.
+The White House says the initial 25 million doses will be shipped from existing federal stockpiles of Pfizer, Moderna and Johnson & Johnson vaccines.
+More doses are expected to be made available to share in the months ahead.

 As part of its purchase agreements with drug manufacturers, the U.S. controlled the initial production by its domestic manufacturers.
 Pfizer and Moderna are only now starting to export vaccines produced in the U.S. to overseas customers.
 The U.S. has hundreds of millions more doses on order, both of authorized and in-development vaccines.